Indonesia set to release hundreds of prisoners under president's clemency plan

 Authorities are expected to submit a second list of 1,668 inmates to parliament in the near future, he added.

+Supporters said Lembong was the victim of political persecution related to his support for Baswedan, a former Jakarta governor and political rival of Widodo.

+“By granting him abolition (of legal proceedings), it means that President Prabowo wants to create political stability,” said Iwan Roberto, one of Lembong’s supporters, “We hope this initial step that Prabowo has taken will be maintained, so that trust in the public grows.”

-Azmi Syahputra, a state law analyst from Trisakti University, urged Subianto to explain his decision in granting amnesty and abolition, especially for Lembong and Kristiyanto, who are high-profile politicians convicted in graft cases that he said cannot be forgiven by the public.
+Azmi Syahputra, a state law analyst from Trisakti University, urged Subianto to explain his decision in granting amnesty and the abolition of proceedings, especially for Lembong and Kristiyanto, who are high-profile politicians convicted in graft cases that he said cannot be forgiven by most Indonesian people.

 “Amnesty and abolition are absolute powers held by the president, but people are owed an explanation,” Syahputra said.
 “Failure to fully explain the reasons will raise questions in the public sphere that could have widespread negative consequences if not addressed comprehensively.”